ORTHObiologics

 What is involved with orthobiologics?

-Treatment usually requires several injections over several weeks or months.
-For arthritic joints, Orthobiologics are often combined with biomechanical correction, along with prolotherapy to improve joint integrity and calm local inflamed nerves.
-We commonly also treat plantar fascia tears, and chronic and acute ankle injuries.
+Treatment usually requires several injection sessions over several weeks or months.
+For arthritic joints, ligament and tendon tears, Orthobiologics involves injecting the damaged area and associated anatomy, treating the affected tissue as an organ.
+Thus, a more rounded approach.
+Often combined with biomechanical correction, and on occasions with prolotherapy and perineural injection therapy to improve joint integrity and calm local inflamed nerves.

 WHAT CONDITIONS CAN ORTHOBIOLOGICS HELP WITH?